omersha3/Argus_GitHubScrapper/README.md

 ## Running the tests

-1. Run GitHubScraper.exe located in \GitHubScraper\GitHubScraper\bin\Release
+1. Run GitHubScraper.exe located in Release folder
 2. Enter the MongoDB and Slenium server ip and port as you will see in the command prompt.

 ## See the results the test